 A margin is any tissue that was cut by the surgeon to remove the tumour from your body.
 Depending on the type of surgery you have had, the margins can include bones, muscles, blood vessels, and nerves that were cut to remove the tumour from your body.
 Margins will only be described in your report after the entire tumour has been removed.

-The tumour stage for well differentiated liposarcoma varies based on the body part involved.
-For example, a 5 centimeter tumour that starts in the neck will be given a different tumour stage than a tumour that starts deep in the back of the abdomen (the retroperitoneum).
+The tumour stage for well-differentiated liposarcoma varies based on the body part involved.
+For example, a 5-centimetre tumour that starts in the neck will be given a different tumour stage than a tumour that starts deep in the back of the abdomen (the retroperitoneum).
 However, in most body sites, the tumour stage includes the tumour size and whether the tumour has grown into surrounding body parts.

 Nodal stage (pN) for well-differentiated liposarcoma